-- I only use the internet when an adult is with me and I have been given permission
+- I only use the internet when an adult is with me.

-- I only click on links and buttons when I know what they do.
+- I only click on links and buttons online when I know what they do.
 If I am not sure, I ask an adult first.

-- I keep my personal information and passwords safe online
+- I keep my personal information and passwords safe.

-- I always tell an adult/teacher if something online makes me feel unhappy or worried
+- I always tell a trusted adult if something online makes me feel upset, unhappy or worried.

-- I can visit Google 'Be Internet Legends' & www.thinkuknow.co.uk to learn more about keeping safe online
+- I can visit www.thinkuknow.co.uk to learn more about keeping safe online.

 - I only send messages which are polite and friendly

-- I will only post pictures or videos on the internet if they are appropriate, and if I have permission
+- I will only post pictures or videos on the internet if they are safe and appropriate, and if I have permission

 - I know that people I meet online may not always be who they say they are.
 If someone online suggests meeting up, I will immediately talk to an adult

 - I will use school technology (laptops, tablets, cameras etc) and any software/programmes (including those that are web-based) safely and respectfully to support my learning.